Become a Poll Worker or a Volunteer Deputy Registrar in Ellis County!

 Length of Appointment:

 You may be appointed at any time.
 However, your term expires on December 31st of the next even-numbered year.
-Your appointment may be terminated by the appointing authority if you fail to properly review a voter registration application.
+Your appointment may be terminated by the appointing authority if you fail to properly review a voter registration application, intentionally destroyed or physically altered a registration application or engaged in another activity that conflicts with your responsibilities as a volunteer deputy registrar.
 Your appointment as a volunteer deputy registrar will be terminated by the appointing authority if:

-- You fail to deliver a completed voter registration application to the registrar; or
+- You fail to deliver a completed voter registration application to the registrar by the deadline; or

 - You are finally convicted of an offense under the law relating to performance-based compensation for voter registrations.